Confused deputy problem

 In information security, a confused deputy is a computer program that is tricked by another program (with fewer privileges or less rights) into misusing its authority on the system.
 It is a specific type of privilege escalation.
 The confused deputy problem is often cited as an example of why capability-based security is important.

 Capability systems protect against the confused deputy problem, whereas access-control list–based systems do not.

+Such systems can mitigate the confused deputy problem by eliminating ambient authority, allowing programs to act only on resources for which they hold explicit capabilities, whereas access-control list–based systems are more susceptible to it.
+However, this protection depends on correct implementation; in formally verified capability systems such as seL4, it can be shown that the kernel enforces capability constraints correctly, preventing such behavior at the system level.

 Example

 In the original example of a confused deputy, there was a compiler program provided on a commercial timesharing service.
 Users could run the compiler and optionally specify a filename where it would write debugging output, and the compiler would be able to write to that file if the user had permission to write there.

 The compiler also collected statistics about language feature usage.
 Those statistics were stored in a file called "(SYSX)STAT", in the directory "SYSX".
 To make this possible, the compiler program was given permission to write to files in SYSX.

 But there were other files in SYSX: in particular, the system's billing information was stored in a file "(SYSX)BILL".
 A user ran the compiler and named "(SYSX)BILL" as the desired debugging output file.

 This produced a confused deputy problem.
 The compiler made a request to the operating system to open (SYSX)BILL.
 Even though the user did not have access to that file, the compiler did, so the open succeeded.
 The compiler wrote the compilation output to the file (here "(SYSX)BILL") as normal, overwriting it, and the billing information was destroyed.